 Bedford County offers excellent incentives, workforce training programs, and a superb quality of life.

 Because of these factors, we are the location of choice for industries in several target clusters.
 Industries including nuclear, wireless communication, advanced manufacturing, agribusiness, and pharmaceuticals have a significant presence in our county and region.

 They all provide great opportunities for supply chain companies to locate here as well.
 Your business may be a perfect fit, so contact us today to learn more!

 The Commonwealth of Virginia has assumed a national leadership role in reforming and rebuilding nuclear energy.
-Three major nuclear companies including B&W, BWX Technologies, and Framatome have headquarters and manufacturing operations in the region, as well as several medium and smaller companies that support this industry.
+Three major nuclear companies (B&W, BWX Technologies, and Framatome) have headquarters and manufacturing operations in the region, and the region is also home to several medium and smaller companies that support this industry.

 Manufacturing accounts for nearly 10 percent of Bedford County’s Employment mix, but these businesses are not the traditional manufacturing with masses of employees working on a single product line handling just one step in the process.
 We are problem solvers with a long history of knowing how to make things.

-At one time, one of Bedford County’s largest employer was a pharmaceutical company.
-The company was a leading global pharmaceutical manufacturer, committed to increasing access to high-quality healthcare by developing, producing and marketing affordable generic drugs as well as innovative and specialty pharmaceuticals and active ingredients.
-The company left the area, but the workforce remained local.
+Until recently, one of Bedford County’s largest employers was an international pharmaceutical company.
+The company was a leading global pharmaceutical manufacturer, committed to increasing access to high-quality healthcare by developing, producing and marketing affordable generic drugs, as well as innovative and specialty pharmaceuticals and active ingredients.
+The company left the area, but the workforce remains local!